Students’ Skills Improve over the Summer

-Congratulations to the students finishing the Summer School program this week in Dayton!
+Congratulations to the students that participated in the Summer School program this year in Dayton!

-Dayton Summer School is made possible through donations to the 1 Faith, 1 Hope, 1 Love campaign in the Archdiocese of Cincinnati.
+Dayton Summer School was made possible through donations to the 1 Faith, 1 Hope, 1 Love campaign in the Archdiocese of Cincinnati.

 Go To News Story Archives